-Our 10 Favourite Things To Do in IndiaCreated by Harsh Sonawala,
+Our 10 Best Things To Do in IndiaCreated by Harsh Sonawala,

 1. The Taj Mahal in Agra

-Yes, we know, it’s quite an obvious one.
-You might say it’s overrated.
-Due to an extensive renovation process going on and parts of it being covered in scaffolding you might also say it lost its magical touch.
-No it did not!
+We know it’s quite an obvious choice and some might say it’s overrated.
+Due to an extensive renovation process taking place, and parts of it being covered in scaffolding, you might also say it lost its magical touch.
+We’re here to tell you otherwise!
 The Taj Mahal is one of the most fascinating and most stunning monuments in the world.
-It doesn’t have world wonder status for no reason!
+It doesn’t have world status for being one of the wonders of the world for no reason!
 See for yourself and then judge.
-Check out our route suggestions for Delhi, Agra and Rajasthan for more things to do in India along with a visit to the Taj Mahal.
+Check out our practical guide on getting around Agra for more information on the fascination that is the Taj Mahal.

 2.Tiger Safari at a National Park

 India has some magnificent national parks with great flora and fauna to experience.
-But the main purpose travellers visit these parks is to see the great Bengal tiger.
-The good news: its population is slowly growing again in the subcontinent’s protected areas.
-One of the most popular parks due to its proximity to Agra and Jaipur is the Ranthambore National Park in Rajasthan.
+But the main purpose travellers visit these parks is to see the stunning Bengal Tiger.
+And the good news is that its population is slowly rising in the subcontinent’s protected areas.
+One of the most popular parks is the Ranthambore National Park in Rajasthan.
 Other good parks to spot the royal cat are Kanha, Pench, Bandhavgarh, Tadoba or Jim Corbett National Park.
-This is definitely one of the best things to do in India: a tiger safari at a National Park
+This is definitely one of the best things to do in India.

-3. Outdoor activities in the mountains
+3. Outdoor Activities in the Mountains

 4. Houseboat in the Backwaters of Kerala

-There is no better way to explore this piece of a natural world wonder by renting a private houseboat for one night.
-You can cruise through the landscape while eating fresh fish and fruits and other delicacies cooked by your very own cook and hanging out in your private lounge in the front.
-The best treat of your India trip!
-Read about the best time to travel to Kerala and a night on a houseboat and see Tom and Amy’s trip to South India for some inspiration.
+There is no better way to explore this piece of a natural wonder than by renting a private houseboat for one night.
+You can cruise through the river while eating fresh fish, fruits and other delicacies cooked by your very own chef.
+Then relax in your own private lounge, which makes for the best treat of your India trip!
+Read about the best time to travel to Kerala and see Tom and Amy’s trip to South India for some inspiration.